microsoft/rl-offline-simulation/README.md

-# Project OffSim4RL

-This repo intends to track several tools and experiments for the Offline Simulation for Reinforcement Learning paper.
+# Offline Learner Simulation
+**Offline Simulations for Online Reinforcement Learning**

+This repository contains code used in the NeurIPS 2022 Offline RL workshop paper [Towards Data-Driven Offline Simulations for Online Reinforcement Learning](https://arxiv.org/abs/2211.07614) by Shengpu Tang, Felipe Vieira Frujeri, Dipendra Misra, Alex Lamb, John Langford, Paul Mineiro, Sebastian Kochman.

+As part of this research project, we have started creation of the ``offsim4rl`` library, containing algorithms for Offline Learner Simulation (OLS), like Per-State Rejection Sampling (originally proposed by [Mandel et al, 2016](https://grail.cs.washington.edu/projects/nonstationaryeval/)), as well as tools for evaluating different OLS methods.
+We share it in the early stage of development and are looking forward to seeing how the RL research community takes it further, either via contributions or project forks.

+To reproduce the experiments from the paper, please use the [neurips_workshop_2022](https://github.com/microsoft/rl-offline-simulation/tree/neurips_workshop_2022) branch, which includes experimental notebooks.
+The notebooks will be removed from the main branch, such that it is easier to continue developing the offsim4rl library without breaking the workshop experiments.
+However, if you intend to use the ``offsim4rl`` library (e.g., to run offline learner simulation using your own dataset), you're better off using the [main](https://github.com/microsoft/rl-offline-simulation/tree/main) branch.

 ## Getting Started

+To install the ``offsim4rl`` library, run the following steps.

-Currently, we support Linux Ubuntu (can be via Windows Subsystem for Linux).
-Other platforms haven't been tested.
+Note: currently, we support Linux Ubuntu (can be via Windows Subsystem for Linux).
+Other platforms should work, but haven't been tested.

 1. Make sure the native dependencies are installed: